alexsmbaratti/Discord.js-Template/README.md

 ![alt text](https://img.shields.io/badge/maintenance-active-brightgreen.svg "Maintenance")

 **Note:**
-I'm busy as of writing this and this tutorial is not complete.
-Whatever state this file is in, **please remember to add a .gitignore** and hide `config.json` in it. `config.json` will contain your API keys for Discord!
+**Please remember to add a .gitignore** and hide `config.json` in it. `config.json` will contain your API keys for Discord!
 If this is comprimised, others may have access to your bot and how it responds with commands.

 **Note from me in the future:**
 This is an import from a Gist I made.
 I figured GitHub would be a better way for people to find this tutorial.
 Feel free to let me know if I missed anything!